A repost from an old blog of mine that still has a lot of valuable advice in it. I should follow my own advice! ;)

 - Reward yourself: Aside from the great sense of accomplishment you will feel from advancing toward your dreams, an occasional treat to celebrate your progress will also provide a psychological boost.
 Go get an ice cream cone or spend a lazy afternoon with a book at your favorite coffee shop.

-- Surround Yourself With Good people: There will always be nay sayers and jealous folks in your life who will try to keep dragging yourself back to where they are, but you don’t need to let them.
+- Surround Yourself With Good people: There will always be nay sayers and jealous folks in your life who will try to keep dragging you back to where they are, but you don’t need to let them.
 Seek out the friends who make you feel good about yourself and who can offer good advice or even just act as sounding boards.
 Entrepreneurial people will be able to brainstorm with you, strong and positive people can be your pillars of strength when you are feeling overwhelmed.
 Likewise, you can offer support to them!

 - Keep Balanced: A new venture is like a new lover; you want to spend all your time with it, to the exclusion of everything else.
 Force yourself to keep a reasonably balanced approach to everything.
 Make time for family and friends, your spiritual needs, recreation and renewal – even if you have to schedule them into your calendar or add them to your To Do List.
 This will help avert hurt feelings and stress on you.
 A balanced life is a far more rewarding one, don’t you agree?